TrestenPool/blog/README.md

 <!-- Custom CSS -->
   - If you want to add some custom css add it to the bottom of _sass/main.scss

-bundle exec jekyll compose "Angular Section 1,2.
-The Basics" --collection "posts"
+bundle exec jekyll compose "Angular Section 3.
+Course Project" --collection "posts"